purduesigbots/pros-docs/v5/api/cpp/motor_groups.rst

 This movement is relative to the position of the motors when initialized or the position when it was most recently reset with	pros::Motor::set_zero_position().

-	.. note:: This function simply sets the target for the motors, it does not block program execution until the movement finishes.
+.. note:: This function simply sets the target for the motors, it does not block
+	          program execution until the movement finishes.
+The example code shows how to block until a movement is finished.

-  This function uses the following values of errno when an error state is
+This function uses the following values of ``errno`` when an error state is reached:

-	reached:
-	ENODEV - The port cannot be configured as a motor EACCESS - The Motor group mutex can't be taken or given
+ - ``ENODEV`` - The port cannot be configured as a motor
+ - ``EACCESS`` - The Motor group mutex can't be taken or given

   .. tabs ::
    .. tab :: Prototype